 Head of chambers

-Mr Mark Howard QC, Miss Helen Davies QC
+Mr Mark Howard KC, Miss Helen Davies KC

 Administrative & public law